-Ready in only 10 minutes, this easy enchilada sauce is super simple to make and requires no dried chiles!
-All you need are a few staple herbs and spices in your pantry and you’re good to go!
+This easy enchilada sauce is easy to make in only 10 minutes and requires no dried chiles!
+All you need are a few staple herbs and spices in your pantry, and you’re good to go!

 When you’ve got a craving for some Mexican food but don’t have a jar of enchilada sauce in the pantry, this recipe will save the day!

-Since posting that recipe a few years ago, I’ve realized that not everyone has easy access to those ingredients like I do.
-So I’ve decided to create a good alternative version that tastes very similar to what I grew up eating and is made with easy to find ingredients that you likely already have!
+Since posting that recipe a few years ago, I’ve realized that not everyone has easy access to those ingredients as I do.
+So I’ve decided to create a good alternative version that tastes very similar to what I grew up eating and is made with easy-to-find ingredients that you likely already have.

 Let’s get to it!

-- Olive oil + all-purpose flour: These two ingredients are cooked together to make a roux, which thickens up the sauce just a tad and gives everything a good mouthfeel.
+- Olive oil and all-purpose flour: These two ingredients are cooked together to make a roux, which thickens up the sauce just a tad and gives everything a good mouthfeel.
 (You could also use a gluten-free flour blend instead of all-purpose flour if you want.)

-- Broth: Chicken or vegetable broth both work
+- Broth: Chicken or vegetable broth both work.

-- Tomato paste: This provides a nice velvety tomato flavor with making it too watery like tomato sauce can sometimes do
+- Tomato paste: This provides a nice velvety tomato flavor with making it too watery like tomato sauce can sometimes do.

 - Slowly add the broth while continuously whisking to make sure no big lumps form.